richplastow/generic-user-server/README.md

 Whereas `POST /v1/foo/log-out` logs admins and regular users out of the ‘v1/foo’ domain, `POST /log-out` logs super-administrators out of the entire GUS instance.
 This endpoint changes `sessionCookieExpires` and `sessionCookieUuid` in the DB to `null`.
-It's not possible to revoke the `Set-Cookie` header, though it can be overwritten by a successful log-in later on.
-TODO maybe Set-Cookie to null?
+It's not possible to revoke the `Set-Cookie` header, so both cookie values are replaced with the special string `"logged-out"`.

 ### Endpoints for superadmins to read server settings